 As a self-employed person, you call the shots.
 But being self employed also means that you'd be solely responsible if something goes wrong.
 Business insurance can be a source of security and protection for those times.

 The nature of your setup means the work you do and the people you work with probably changes regularly.
-Superscript's flexible and customisable insurance allows you to choose the cover you need and alter it at any time.
+Superscript's customisable insurance allows you to choose the cover you need and alter it at any time.

 - Choose from £1m, £2m or £5m of public liability cover